Field Course Collection

 Indiana University Field Geology in the Rocky Mountains

-Jun 10 - Jul 23, 2024 EAS X429 is our capstone course designed to prepare students to be successful in a geoscience career and/or geoscience graduate school program.
-This course focuses on the integration of geology, geochemistry and geophysics to solve 4-dimensional geoscience problems.
-X429 includes both a 1-week thesis style project and a deep-dive into a subdiscipline concentration of your choosing (see subdiscipline descriptions online).
-The course is taught at the Judson Mead Geologic Field Station, located in the beautiful Tobacco Root Mountains in Cardwell, Montana.
+Jun 9 - Jul 22, 2025 EAS X429 is our capstone course designed to prepare students to be successful in a geoscience career and/or geoscience graduate school program.
+This course focuses on the integration of geology, geochemistry, and geophysics to solve 4-dimensional geoscience problems.
+X429 includes both a 1-week thesis style project and a deep-dive into a subdiscipline concentration of your choosing.
+Our course is taught at the IU Geologic Field Station in southwestern Montana.

 Credit Hours: 5-6